Skip to main content

 Stacking signals the safe way

-Treat internal terms as a supporting signal.
-If a report mentions "No Home" and you also see an old tag date plus a late-stage ending (.03/.02), the signal stack is stronger.
+Use internal terms as a supporting signal for probability, not confirmation.
+Example: if a Facebook group post mentions "No Home" and you also verify an older tag date plus a late-stage price ending (.03 or ending in .02), confidence is higher.
 If the only evidence is an acronym with no SKU, no date, and no store, skip it.
-Assume noise until you can corroborate it.
+Treat it as noise until you can corroborate it.

 What not to assume